Zone A – June 2, 2018 – Ear Falls

 News faces and fresh ideas are always welcome on zone executives, local committees and citizens’ groups, as well as at the table of the OFAH Board of Directors.
 Mentorship is strongly encouraged and urgently needed at the local and provincial levels.
 While each zone may offer a slightly different format, most meetings are conducted quarterly and either on a Saturday or Sunday morning.
 To help break up the travel, these meetings move across the zone and are generally hosted by various OFAH member clubs.
 Moving these meetings across the zone gives more OFAH members a chance to affordably participate whenever a zone meeting is hosted near their community.

 Where is my zone?

-See the OFAH zone map above, which is always printed in the Angler & Hunter Hotline.
+See the OFAH zone map above.
 Your zone is also indicated on your OFAH membership card.